Identification of Partial-Differential-Equations-Based Models from Noisy Data via Splines: Acknowledgments

-The authors gratefully acknowledge NSF grant DMS-2015405, DMS-2015363, and the TRIAD (a part of the TRIPODS program at NSF and locates at Georgia Tech, enabled by the NSF grant CCF-1740776).
+The authors gratefully acknowledge the support of NSF grants DMS-2015405, DMS-2015363, and the TRIAD (a part of the TRIPODS program at NSF, located at Georgia Tech and enabled by the NSF grant CCF-1740776).

 \bibhang=1.7pc \bibsep=2pt \fontsize{9}{14pt plus.8pt minus .6pt}\selectfont \bibname{ \bf References} \expandafter\ifx\csname natexlab\endcsname \natexlab#1{#1}\fi \expandafter\ifx\csname url\endcsname \url#1{\texttt{#1}}\fi \expandafter\ifx\csname urlprefix\endcsname \urlprefix{URL}\fi .65cm